2025/2026 Winter Season Rules

 • Frequently forfeit games,

 Teams that fall into these categories may have their games scheduled on the 8v8 small field instead of the regular 10v10 large field format.
-Continued non-compliance may also result in the termination of future participation in the league.
+Continued non-compliance may also result in termination of future participation in the league.

 12-Field Change Requests Policy – VMSL